Legana/AMP_pub/05_benchmark.md

 One approach is to use whole genomes that have been well annotated for AMPs.
-Here we chose the Human and Arabidopsis genomes because these represent phylogeentically distinct lineages (animals and plants) are their genomes among the best annotated for AMPs.
+Here we chose the Human and Arabidopsis genomes because these represent phylogenetically distinct lineages (animals and plants) are their genomes among the best annotated for AMPs.
 A few other points to note about this test are;